kylerchin/Trustable-Adult/README.md

 A multipurpose helpful bot with human interaction, top news, quotes, stock / crypto prices and charts, polls.

-To activate this bot, mention it or use !chloe, .chloe ,#chloe, etc.
+To activate this bot, mention it or use !c or .c .

 Chloe is a Discord bot by Weijing Wang and Kyler Chin.